Chippalrus/GW2-CharacterAPI-PHP-Wrapper/README.md

 ## (ﾉﾟ▽ﾟ)ﾉ︵ Character Data
 - Grabs Character Equipment and Specialization setup.
-- Calculates *Equipment / Upgrades / Infusions* into attributes.
+- Calculates *Equipment / Upgrades / Infusions* into attributes. ( Traits aren't calculated )
 - This also fixes some of its "description" attributes and places them into "attributes".